Daniel Lurie

-Daniel Lawrence Lurie (born 4 February 1977) is an American politician and philanthropist who is the 46th and current mayor of San Francisco, serving since 2025.
-He was elected in 2024, having defeated incumbent mayor London Breed.
+Daniel Lawrence Lurie (born February 4, 1977) is an American politician and philanthropist who is the 46th and incumbent mayor of San Francisco, serving since 2025.
+He was elected in 2024, defeating then-incumbent London Breed.
 He is the founder and former CEO of Tipping Point Community.
+He has become known for his use of social media as mayor.

 Early life

-Daniel Lawrence Lurie was born and raised in a Jewish family in San Francisco, the son of Mimi (née Ruchwarger) and Rabbi Brian Lurie.
-His parents divorced when he was two; his mother remarried Peter E. Haas and his father remarried Caroline Fromm Lurie.
-Daniel is an heir to the Levi Strauss fortune through his stepfather, Peter.
-Lurie says he grew up "most of the time in [Haas's] house."
+Daniel Lawrence Lurie was born and raised in San Francisco, the son of Mimi and Rabbi Brian Lurie.
+His parents divorced when he was two; his mother remarried Peter E. Haas, and his father remarried Caroline Fromm Lurie.
+Daniel is an heir to the Levi Strauss fortune through his stepfather, Peter, and is the first cousin once removed of outgoing New York congressman Dan Goldman, another member of the Levi Strauss family.
 Brian was executive director of the Jewish Community Federation of San Francisco.

-Daniel has two brothers, Ari and Alexander, and one sister, Sonia.
-He attended the Town School for Boys and University High School in San Francisco.
-He graduated with a Bachelor of Arts in political science from Duke University.
-After school, he worked on Bill Bradley's 2000 presidential campaign as a field organizer in Iowa.
+Lurie has two brothers, Ari and Alexander, and one sister, Sonia.
+He attended the Town School for Boys and University High School in San Francisco before graduating with a Bachelor of Arts in political science from Duke University in 1999.
+After graduation, he worked on Bill Bradley's 2000 presidential campaign as a field organizer in Iowa.

 Career

 In 2001, Lurie moved to New York City to work for the Robin Hood Foundation, founded by Paul Tudor Jones.
-In 2003, he returned to San Francisco where he received his Master of Public Policy from the Goldman School of Public Policy at the University of California, Berkeley, in 2005; his thesis consisted of a business plan for a charitable foundation based on the Robin Hood model.
+In 2003 he returned to the Bay Area, earning a Master of Public Policy from the Goldman School of Public Policy at the University of California, Berkeley, in 2005; his thesis consisted of a business plan for a charitable foundation based on the Robin Hood model.

 After he graduated, he founded the Tipping Point Community, which has raised over $500 million from private donors.
 Other founding members of the board were former football player Ronnie Lott, Katie Schwab Paige (daughter of Charles R. Schwab), and Chris James (founder of activist investment firm Engine No. 1).
 Tipping Point focuses on education, housing, employment, and family wellness.

-Lurie was named by San Francisco mayor Ed Lee to lead the 2016 San Francisco Bay Area Super Bowl Bid Committee; after a successful bid, he was able to ensure that 25% of revenue was designated to local non-profits to help fight poverty.
-In 2018, Lurie committed to raising $100 million in two years to reduce chronic homelessness in San Francisco by 50%.
-On November 16, 2019, Lurie stepped down as CEO of Tipping Point Community after 15 years of leading the organization.
-Lurie remains with Tipping Point as chair of the board.
+Lurie was named by then-San Francisco mayor Ed Lee to lead the 2016 San Francisco Bay Area Super Bowl Bid Committee; after a successful bid, he was able to ensure that 25% of revenue was designated to local non-profits to help fight poverty.
+On November 16, 2019, Lurie stepped down as CEO of Tipping Point Community after 15 years of leading the organization, though remaining as chair of the board.